OdedYanovich/Tinkering/Rushing_Dungeons_obsidian/Encounter.md

 An array of indices, long as the Instruction count, will reference relevant buttons.
 The referenced buttons will be displayed in order.
 # Command Checking
-The amount of fitting instructions will be reduced from the enemy's Hp.
+The amount of fitting instructions will be reduced from the enemy's hp.